GoogleCloudPlatform/professional-services/tools/permission-discrepancy-finder/README.md

 }
 ```

-## Grant roles to impacted users
+## Grant role

-This part grants the appropriate roles to users with insufficient permissions at
+This part grants the given role to principals with missing permissions at the
-the resource level.
-Currently, we only support the resource to be a service
+resource level.
+Currently, we only support the resource to be a service account.

+We achieve this with the help of following api

+-   Set the iam policy on the service accounts using
+    `iam_v1.projects.serviceAccounts.setIamPolicy` api.

+This script calls the above apis using a service account.
+It requires the scope
-account.
+`https://www.googleapis.com/auth/cloud-platform` on the service account.

 ### Roles Requirements